chili-epfl/ros_markers/README.md

 images and camera calibration are read from a standard ROS camera, and 6D position of markers are published as TF transforms.

-The most basic usage is:
+An example usage is:

 ```
-$ rosrun ros_markers detect image:=/camera/image_raw
+$ roslaunch ros_markers detect image_topic:=v4l/camera/image_raw camera_frame_id:=v4l_frame
 ```

 This will start to look for markers in the image stream, and publish the TF transformation of the detected ones.

-The provided [launch file](launch/detect.launch) list all the available parameters.
+The provided [launch file](launch/detect.launch) lists all of the available parameters.
 The most important one is the *markers configuration*.
-This (YAML) file describes where are the markers on your objects, and let you publish the position of an object with multiple markers attached.
+This (YAML) file describes where the markers are on your objects, and lets you publish the position of an object with multiple markers attached.
 See [the sample configuration](config/markers_configuration_sample.yml) for a complete example.